slross16/jquery.hightimer/README.md

 jquery.hightimer
 ================

-jQuery timer plugin heavily based on jQuery.pietimer but re-purposed and enhanced
+jQuery timer plugin based on jQuery.pietimer but re-purposed and enhanced to meet a specific applications requirements.